hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 ## Circular References:

 - They mostly crop up while calculating interest expense/income, and cash balances together.
-Also while calculating implied share price.
+- Also while calculating implied share price, when the #shares and implied share price are dependent on each other.
  - Create a switch to handle circular references

+## Excel Error Types:

+### Most Common Errors:

+- **#DIV/0!** Divide by zero error
+- **#REF!** Non-valid cell or range reference
+- **#NAME?** Function not recognized by Excel
+- **#VALUE!** Wrong type of input to function
+- **#N/A** Cannot find match for value with lookup function; if reference range are not of the same size in array functions

+### Not so common:

+- **#NULL!** Incorrect usage of Space in formulas, such as putting a space instead of a comma, colon in a formula.
+(Space is an intersection operator in excel, that gives the cells at the intersection of two ranges.
+Space as an operator is rarely used)

 ## Chrome Shortcuts: